keenhenry/keenhenry.github.io/_posts/2024-09-16-network-notes.md

 created to slow the growth of routing tables and slow the exhaustion of IPv4 addresses.

-CIDR is simply much more flexible than the classful way of network demarcation because it is based on variable length subnet masking.
+CIDR is simply much more flexible than the classful way of network demarcation because it is based on variable-length subnet masking.
 This allows finer control of the sizes of subnetworks, avoiding allocating larger subnets than needed.

-CIDR notation is a compact representation of an IP address and its associated network mask. use the example above again (`192.168.5.85` with `255.255.255.0` subnet mask), we can write its CIDR notation like this: `192.168.5.95/24`.
+CIDR notation is a compact representation of an IP address and its associated network mask.
+Use the example above again (`192.168.5.85` with a `255.255.255.0` subnet mask); we can write its CIDR notation like this: `192.168.5.95/24`.